wp-plugins/mywebtonet-performancestats/readme.txt

 There are many factors that will determine how fast your website will run.
 This plugin does not test e.g. for how many hits a second your provider allows to your web, filesystem performance is not tested either.
-Use it as a simple performance test on how fast a CPU your provider has allocated to your webserver and database backend.
+Use it as a simple performance test on how fast a CPU your provider has allocated to your webserver and your MySQL database backend.

 Share with your friends, let's start a competition :-)